Kevin Jonas: 2019–present: Jonas Brothers reunion and Happiness Begins

 On February 28, 2019, nearly six years after the Jonas Brothers' initial breakup, the brothers announced the band's reunion.
 They commenced their reunion the next day by releasing a new single, "Sucker" on March 1, 2019, and partaking in a week-long segment on The Late Late Show with James Corden.
 Jonas and his brothers appeared in the band's documentary Chasing Happiness, which was released on June 4, 2019.
 On May 9, 2019, a compilation album titled Music from Chasing Happiness was released.
 It consists of old Jonas Brothers songs, two Nick songs, one Joe song featuring a guest appearance from Lil Wayne, and a song from Joe's band DNCE.
 Directed by John Lloyd Taylor, the documentary covers the brothers' childhood, how they started as a band, why the band broke up, and how the band got back together.

 They released their fifth studio album, Happiness Begins on June 7, 2019.
 It was the band's first album released after their reunion.
 They have released two songs with other artists: their feature on "Runaway" by Sebastián Yatra, Daddy Yankee, and Natti Natasha, as well as their collaboration on "Lonely" with Diplo.
 They released a song titled "Greenlight" for their episode of Songland the same day on June 18, three days before "Runaway".
 On November 8, they released a Christmas song, "Like It's Christmas".
 On January 17, 2020, they released the single "What a Man Gotta Do".
 Since July 11, 2022, Jonas has been co-hosting the reality competition series Claim to Fame on ABC alongside his brother, Franklin Jonas.

-On November 20, 2025, Jonas released his debut solo single, "Changing".
+Jonas starred alongside his brothers in A Very Jonas Christmas Movie, which was released on Disney+ and Hulu on November 14, 2025, along with a soundtrack album.
+On November 20, 2025, Jonas released his debut solo single, "Changing", marking Jonas' official debut as a solo artist, after years of performing exclusively with siblings Joe and Nick.
+The song was written by Jason Evigan and produced by Mark Schick.
+On May 15, 2026, Jonas released his second single, "Little Things", which was written by Evigan, Sarah Hudson, James Abrahart, and Ferras.